linode/apl-core/docs/development.md

 # Validating data from the values repo

-Otomi validates all parameters that a user can set in values repo by means checking values against JSNO schema defined in the `values-schema.yaml` file.
+Otomi validates all parameters that a user can set in values repo by means checking values against JSON schema defined in the `values-schema.yaml` file.
 The validation can performed by calling `otomi validate-values` CLI command.

 The schema is also a great source of documentation as most of the defined properties have corresponding documentation.